 - A. UNIFORMLY GRADE ALL AREAS WITHIN THE LIMITS DESIGNATED ON THE DRAWINGS, INCLUDING ADJACENT TRANSITION AREAS.
-FINISH SURFACES WITHIN SPECIFIED TOLERANCES WITH UNIFORM LEVELS OR SLOPES BETWEEN POINTS WHERE ELEVATIONS ARE SHOWN AND WITH EXISTING GRADES. - B. FINISH ALL SURFACES FREE FROM IRREGULAR CHANGES. - C. FINISH AREAS TO RECEIVE TOPSOIL TO WITHIN 0.10 FOOT OF and the country
+FINISH SURFACES WITHIN SPECIFIED TOLERANCES WITH UNIFORM LEVELS OR SLOPES BETWEEN POINTS WHERE ELEVATIONS ARE SHOWN AND WITH EXISTING GRADES. - B. FINISH ALL SURFACES FREE FROM IRREGULAR CHANGES. - C. FINISH AREAS TO RECEIVE TOPSOIL TO WITHIN 0.10 FOOT OF areas the county